 At Hager & Schwartz, P.A., we advise you and your family to go see a public firework show, rather than setting off fireworks in public or at your home.
 Our legal team wishes everyone a safe and fun Fourth of July.

-If you have been arrested for a crime in Daytona Beach, contact us at (386) 693-1637 and schedule a free consultation today.
+If you have been arrested for a crime in Daytona Beach, contact us at (386) 693-1637 and schedule an immediate consultation today.